 Whether you are a small business, a startup, a local shop, an online brand or even a Fortune 500 company… what it said online and represents your name is extremely important.
 The good news is that no matter what level of business you are currently at, the path to start monitoring, improving and protecting your business online all starts with the same basic steps.

 To help with this process, we’ve laid out a simple five-step formula for you to follow.

 1 – Claim Your Business on Google, Yahoo and Bing

 The majority of searches on the internet start with Google.
 This means when someone is looking for a new restaurant, brand coupons or even user reviews, they will likely see a wide range of choices in addition to seeing your own websites.

 Google knows the importance of localized results and they have gotten much better at this over the last few years.
 Businesses and brands now have the ability to claim their business and be set up with a verified listing, which also comes with many benefits.

-It's not just Google who offers such services.
-You will also find similar features through sites like Yahoo, Bing, TripAdvisor and Yelp.
+It’s not just Google who offers such services.
+You will also find similar features through sites like Yahoo, Bing, and TripAdvisor.
 We recommend you claim and verify your business with each of these sites.

 2 – Brand and Customize Your Google+ and Social Profiles